FrankJaco/homeassistant-wwino-addon/docs/index.md

 # Home Assistant Configuration for Wonderful Wino

 To get the most out of Wonderful Wino, the  [Local ToDo list integration](https://www.home-assistant.io/integrations/local_todo/), and a functioning  [Home Assistant Voice Assistant](https://www.home-assistant.io/voice_control/)  enhanced with Ai are required. (fyi, I personally use the  [Google Gemini](https://www.home-assistant.io/integrations/google_generative_ai_conversation/)  integration and it does a nice job.)
-Before we can integration the AI, we need to get the ToDo list functionality in place.

 ### Local ToDo list:
-For this, an Automation, a Script, 4 Helpers and a small configuration.yaml as well as some dashboard work will be required.
+It is the ToDo list that gets your wine data inside Home Assistant so that you can expose it to your AI.
+To make this happen, a small addition to your configuration.yaml, as well as an Automation, Script and 4 Helpers are required.
+To utilize the ToDo list interface in Home Assistant some dashboard work will also be required.

 If you have not done so already, install the  [Local ToDo list integration](https://www.home-assistant.io/integrations/local_todo/)  now.